visualopsholdings/nodes-devops/ubuntu/24.04/README.md

 sudo chown root:root /etc/sudoers.d/nodes
 ```

-After this, you can either log onto your nodes user, or before executing scripts for nodes, type in
+After this, you can either log onto your nodes user, or before executing scripts for nodes, type in (
+if your not alreaady user "nodes")

 ```
 su nodes